pwittchen/minimal-saas-ui-template/README.md

 ## Design references

-- [`DESIGN.md`](./DESIGN.md) — the design language used here (color tokens, typography scale, spacing, components, elevation, do's & don'ts).
+- [`DESIGN.md`](./DESIGN.md) — the design language used here (color tokens, typography scale, spacing, components, elevation, do's & don'ts), defining a Vercel-inspired light theme style.
 The CSS variables in `styles.css` mirror the tokens defined in this file.
 - [getdesign.md](https://getdesign.md) — the design-language format the
   `DESIGN.md` file follows.
 - [Preline UI](https://preline.co/docs/about.html) — used as inspiration for